 If fitted on the vehicle, the navigation system provides additional information.

 Informs you about the driving style adopted in real time.
-This is shown by indicator light 3.
+You will be notified by the colour of warning light 2.

 To activate/deactivate the driving style indicator, please see the multimedia system instructions.

 Once the engine is switched off, you will see “Journey record” displayed on the screen 3, enabling you to view information relating to your last journey.

 An overall rating from 0 to 100 is displayed to let you assess your eco driving performance.
 The higher the rating, the lower the fuel consumption.

 Eco advice is given to help improve your performance.

 With your favourite journeys saved, you can evaluate your performance.

 For more information, please see the multimedia system instructions.